syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 The web API Adaptor is used for processing request and response messages from Web API Service.

-To consume Web API service, set the service link to the `url` property of grid `datamanager` and you can set adaptor type as `WebApiAdaptor` to the `Adaptor` Property of grid `datamanager`
+To consume Web API service, set the service link to the `url` property of grid `e-datamanager` and you can set adaptor type as `WebApiAdaptor` to the `Adaptor` Property of grid `datamanager`

- I> The datasource from Web API service must be returned as object that has property `result` with its value as datamanager and another property `count` with its value as datamanager total records count.
+ I> The datasource from Web API service must be returned as object that has property `result` with its value as data and another property `count` with its value as total records count.

 DataOperation queries such as sorting, filtering, etc., would be sent to Web API Service corresponding to grid actions performed and they need to be handled manually as Web API Service does not process it by default.